Skip to main navigation Skip to main content

 Supplementary Data

 Nonessential tables and figures may accompany articles as online-only supplementary files.
 All online only supplementary files should be uploaded separately during the submission process.
-These files must be referenced in the main text of the manuscript at least once (e.g. Supplemental Table 1).
+These files must be referenced in the main text of the manuscript at least once (e.g. Supplementary Table 1).

 Peer Review